Sasi-007/Files-sharing/README.md

-Credits goes to dcode(youtube).
+Thanks to dcode(youtube).
 I Learned a lot from it.

+Want to add more options in it.
+Please tag in issues panel.